dwshadle/florence-price-catalog/_texts/price-my_november_guest.md

 ## Bibliography
 1. Brown, Rae Linda. <a href="https://www.worldcat.org/title/1122800180" target="_blank">*The Heart of a Woman: The Life and Music of Florence B. Price*</a>.
 Music in American Life.
 Urbana: University of Illinois Press, 2020.
 2. Caldwell, Stephen.
-"The Choral Music of Florence Beatrice Smith Price," *Choral Journal* 62 (Feb.
+"The Choral Music of Florence Beatrice Smith Price." *Choral Journal* 62 (Feb.
 2022): 14&ndash;20.
 {:.bibliography}